Brotnja

 Brotnja (Бротња) is a village in Croatia.
 It is connected by the D218 highway.

+History

+During the Second World War, on 27 July 1941, Serb Communist insurgents and Chetniks attacked the village and committed a massacre of Croat civilians known as the Brotnja massacre.

+On 27 March 2022 at 14:54 the ŽVOC Zadar received a call about a wildfire in the area.
+6 ha burned by the time it was put out at 17:00 by IVP Zadar.

 Population

 According to the 2011 census, Brotnja had 47 inhabitants.

 1991 census

 According to the 1991 census, settlement of Brotnja had 125 inhabitants, which were ethnically declared as following:

 Austro-hungarian 1910 census

 According to the 1910 census, settlement of Brotnja had 531 inhabitants in 4 hamlets, which were linguistically and religiously declared as this: